RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 ---

+#### Validation:
+- Accuracy and precision metrics reviewed
+- Compared output against manually verified samples
+- Reviewed top 50 false positives and false negatives for insights

+> 🔍 **Key modeling insight**: The NLP model revealed many hidden data buyer roles that used different language than the keywords — especially generalist roles like “Program Analyst” and “Grants Specialist.”

+---
 #### Oversight and False Negatives

 While the model performed well overall, a notable subset of **false negatives** emerged — roles that should not have been labeled as likely data buyers, yet were mistakenly flagged either through keyword matches or overgeneralized text patterns.
 These included: